jeremyong/jeremyong.github.com/_posts/2024-05-19-getting-started-in-computer-graphics.markdown

 Regardless of which studios you apply for however, a common experience among graphics engineers is the rather large upfront investment in time needed to accrue enough relevant experience.
-Much of what I've talked about thus far isn't really covered in schools, unless you happened to major in computer graphics or game programminng at a university that covered such topics.
+Much of what I've talked about thus far isn't really covered in schools, unless you happened to major in computer graphics or game programming at a university that covered such topics.

 ## Should I get into the games industry?